- Eating Disorders

 Claire McCullough, Ph.D.

 Hey y’all, my name is Dr. Claire McCullough and I look forward to working with you.
-I am a Licensed Clinical Mental Health Counselor.
+I am a Licensed Clinical Mental Health Counselor in NC and for telehealth in SC.
 I received my undergraduate degree from Wake Forest University (GO DEACS!!) and my masters degree from the University of Cincinnati.
 I completed my PhD in Counselor Education and Supervision at Kent State University, where my doctoral dissertation explored parental experiences of adolescents with eating disorders during Phase I of a Modified Maudsley Treatment Program.
 (Side note, Ohio is COLD….)
 I am also a Board Certified-TeleMental Health Provider.

 Clinically, I’ve focused primarily on the treatment of eating disorders, non-suicidal self-injurious behaviors, depression, anxiety, family systems therapy, and couples therapy.
 I’ve worked at the Cleveland Center for Eating Disorders in Cleveland, Ohio (currently the Emily Program), the Renfrew Center of Charlotte and also had a private practice in my hometown of Shelby, North Carolina – the home of livermush, the Cleveland Country Fair, and the best BBQ in the nation!
 Most recently, I was Clinical Director of Veritas Collaborative, Charlotte.
 I have extensive training and expertise in Dialectical Behavior Therapy, Cognitive Behavioral Therapy and Maudsley Family Therapy, also known as Family Based Treatment.